canndrew/netsim/README.md

 ### Creating virtual interfaces

-We can create virtual IP and Ethernet interfaces using the type in the `iface` module.
+We can create virtual IP and Ethernet interfaces using the types in the `iface` module.
 For example, `Ipv4Iface` lets you create a new IP (TUN) interface and implements `futures::{Stream, Sink}` so that you can read/write raw packets to it.